Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 # Trick of the Light
 Starting at 9th level, you learn the [[Invisibility]] spell and you can cast it without expending a spell slot or requiring material components.
 Once you do so, you can't do it again until you finish a short or long rest.
 For the duration, you can cast [[Minor Illusion]] without ending the effect.

-# Adept Illusionist
+# Trickster's Audacity
-Starting at 13th level, you learn the [[Major Image]] spell and you can cast it without expending a spell slot or requiring material components.
-Once you do so, you can't do it again until you finish a short or long rest.
+Starting at 13th level, when you create an illusory double using [[Minor Illusion]], you can use your bonus action to cause it to speak for the duration.

-Additionally, when you use your Mirage feature, you can cause your duplicate to speak, gesture, and walk up to your movement speed for the duration (no action required).
+Additionally, while both you and your double are within 5 feet of a creature, you have advantage on melee attacks against that creature, given how distracting it is to the target.

 # Greater Misdirection
 Starting at 17th level, you learn the [[Mislead]] spell and you can cast it without expending a spell slot.
 Once you do so, you can't do it again until you finish a short or long rest.